Danielle Foxhoven: Portland Pilots, 2008–11

 Foxhoven attended University of Portland, where she majored in Marketing and Management.
 From 2008 to 2011, she played for the Portland Pilots women's soccer team and finished her collegiate career ranked fourth on the team's all-time scoring list with 57 goals and 25 assists (139 points).
 During her freshman season, Foxhoven led the Pilots and the West Coast Conference (WCC) in scoring with 16 goals and six assists for a total of 38 points.
-Five of her goals and one assist occurred during the Husky/Nike Invitational Tournament in Seattle for which she earned Top Drawer Soccer National Player of the Week and WCC Player of the Week honors.
+Five of her goals and one assist occurred during the Husky/Nike Invitational Tournament in Seattle for which she earned TopDrawerSoccer.com National Player of the Week and WCC Player of the Week honors.
 She was named to Soccer America and Top Drawer Soccer First Team Freshman All-American as well as WCC Freshman of the Year.
 During her sophomore season, Foxhoven's 62 points tied for fourth-best in school history and she led the team in scoring with 25 goals.
 Her 12 assists tied for first on the team as well.
 She was named to the All-WCC First Team, WCC All-Academic First Team and Top Drawer Soccer Team of the Season – First Team.
 The following year in 2010, Foxhoven tied for first on the team in goals, assists and points (8, 5, and 21 respectively).
 Her successful penalty kick during a match against Penn State tied her with former Pilot and Canadian international Christine Sinclair for most converted and attempted penalty kicks in the team's history.